-Veracode 2025: 45% of AI-generated code contains security vulnerabilities.
-Qodo 2025: 25% of developers estimate 1 in 5 AI suggestions contain errors.
-Yet METR found experienced devs feel 20% faster while actually being 19% slower—a dangerous perception gap.
+Veracode 2025: AI-generated code introduced security flaws in 45% of controlled tests (unreviewed raw output; varies by language—Java 72%, Python 38%).
+Harness 2025: 67% of developers spend more time debugging AI-generated code than before.
+METR found experienced devs feel 20% faster while actually being 19% slower—a dangerous perception gap.
 Review fatigue is now a critical concern.

 October 2025 Update: GenAI Code Security Report